Configuring Virtual Meeting Rooms (VMRs)

-Virtual Meeting Rooms (VMRs) are used to hold Pexip Infinity conferences.
+A Virtual Meeting Room (VMR) is a virtual meeting space that is always available to hold a Pexip Infinity conference.
+It can host any number of people from any type of device.
 Each VMR has one or more aliases associated with it, and participants access the conference by dialing one of these aliases.
+VMRs can be PIN-protected, and you can also assign Host and Guest privileges to conference participants.

-To create a new VMR, go toand click .
+To create a new VMR, go toand select .

 To edit an existing VMR, or to view its details (including all the aliases associated with it), go toand select the name of the VMR.